Skip to content

 #Unstyled

-Use this property when an interface element, such as an image, needs to behave like a link, but should not be styled like a standalone or inline link.
+Use for interface elements that need to behave like a link without the standard link styling.
 Its custom styling and the UI context in which it's used should make clear that it's a link and where it links to.

 some image with link